DBMods/forum-extender-plus/messaging/README.md

 ##Messaging
-Assume here that db-login.php, as required by some pages, is a file including login details for the database (which it is).
-This file is stored on the server, but not posted here, for obvious reasons.
+When editing these files, please do not remove the require statements for db-login.php.
+This file is a "config" file of sorts that connects to the database.
+This allows the rest of the code to be posted here without revealing database information.